build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ### 3．Deploy GitOps Workflow with Flux CD

-For EKS with GitOps CI/CD practices and workloads running on it, configuration modifications and status changes to the EKS cluster and workloads stem from the code changes in Git (triggered by git push, or pull request and finally delivered, GitOps recommending the use of pull request), rather than directly manipulating the cluster with kubectl create/apply or helm install/upgrade as in traditional CI/CD pipelines initiated by the CI engine.
-Therefore, through the GitOps approach, we streamlined the traditional CI/CD pipeline to build a more efficient and simpler GitOps CI/CD pipeline.
+For GitOps CI/CD pipeline,  configuration modifications and status changes to EKS clusters and workloads running on it stem from the code changes in Git (triggered by git push or pull request.
+GitOps recommends pull request).
+The traditional CI/CD pipeline works by the CI engine triggering kubectl create/apply or helm install/upgrade to deploy the cluster.Therefore, we believe that GitOps builds a more efficient and concise CI/CD pipeline.

 > **Best practice**
 >
+> Flux regularly pulls the configurations and deployment files from the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.
-> Flux regulaly pulls the application configurations and deployment files in the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.
+> Flux regularly pulls the application configurations and deployment files in the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.

-We will demonstrate a specific application, sock shop, through practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.
+We will demonstrate a specific application-"sock shop" and practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.

 #### 3.1 About Sock Shop

-We use the user-facing section of the sock shop online store as an sample application for demonstrating and testing of microservices and cloud-native technologies.
-It is built with Spring Boot, Go Kit and Node and packaged in Docker containers.
+We use the user-facing section of the sock shop online store as an sample.
+It is built with Spring Boot, Go Kit and Node.
+And it is packaged in Docker containers.
 As a "Microservice Standard Demo", it will provide:

-- Best practices for microservices (including examples of mistakes)
+- Best practices for microservices deployment (including examples of mistakes)

-- Cross-platform deployment capabilities
+- capabilities on Cross-platform deployment

-- Showing the advantages of continuous integration/deployment
+- showing the advantages of continuous integration/deployment

-- Showing the complementary nature of DevOps and microservices
+- Demonstrate the complementary nature of DevOps and microservices

 - Providing a "real" testable application for various orchestration platforms